theyasinsahin/theyasinsahin/README.md

 ## 🌱 What I'm Currently Working On

 I am currently focusing on my computer engineering courses at Dokuz Eylül University.
-Additionally, I'm exploring various online resources to enhance my knowledge in cybersecurity and artificial intelligence.
+Additionally, I'm exploring various online resources to enhance my knowledge in create a website from zero to everything and artificial intelligence.

 ## 📫 How to Reach Me